Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

 ### Install the Cinder Theme

+Choose one of the following install approaches:

+#### 1. Install with pip

+If you are using MkDocs v0.15.0 or higher, you can install the Cinder theme with pip using the command:

+<pre><code class="nohighlight">$ pip install mkdocs-cinder</code></pre>

+MkDocs projects use a YAML settings file called `mkdocs.yml`.
+This is located in the root of your project directory after you use the `mkdocs new` command.
+Open the file in a text editor and modify it to define Cinder in the `theme` setting as follows (note that this is case-sensitive):

+<pre><code class="yaml">site_name: [YOURPROJECT]
+theme: cinder
+pages:
+- Home: index.md
+</code></pre>

+**Theme Updates**: If you choose the pip install approach, you can update your Cinder theme to new releases with the command `$ pip install --upgrade mkdocs-cinder`.
+Then re-build your static site files (see instructions below).

+#### 2. Manual Install

 Download the Cinder theme archive.

 <a href="https://github.com/chrissimpkins/cinder/releases/download/v0.9.4/cinder.zip"><button type="button" class="btn btn-success"><i class="fa fa-cloud-download"></i>  Download Cinder v0.9.4</button></a>